fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 * ``devenv.exe`` running on .NET Framework 32-bit
 * The host process used by JetBrains Rider

-and indeed any context that uses ``FSharp.Compiler.Service.dll`` as either a netstandard 2.0 or a .NET Framework component.
+and indeed any tool that uses ``FSharp.Compiler.Service.dll`` as either a netstandard 2.0 or a .NET Framework component.

+Relevant information about the tooling context may include some or all of:

+* Is the tool being run using .NET Framework or .NET Core?
+* Which version of .NET Framework or .NET Core is the tool being run with?
+* Is the tool running 32-bit or 64-bit?
+* Can the tool load .NET Standard DLLs?
+* Which version of F# does the tooling support, and in particular which version(s) of the F# type provider plugin architecture does the tooling support?
+Note that there is only one such relevant version presently - that supported by F# 4.x.

+Some additional tooling context information is provided by the TypeProviderConfig object passed to the type provider.

 Recent PRs in the Type Provider SDK repo (e.g. https://github.com/fsprojects/FSharp.TypeProviders.SDK/pull/139) are a big step towards completing our type provider story for .NET Core.
 With this work, properly written TPDTCs using the latest version of the TPSDK now _always_ produce target code for the **target** reference assemblies being used by the compilation.
 This applies to both generative and erasing type providers.